haydenhw/commoncrawl-emr-tutorial/README.md

 ## EMR Tutorial
-This guide walks you through submitting a Scala Spark application to EMR that queries 500k job urls from Common Crawl and stores the result in an S3 bucket as a CSV file.
+This guide walks you through submitting a Scala Spark application to EMR that queries 500k job urls from Common Crawl and stores the results to an S3 bucket in CSV format.

 Running the application on EMR will cost about 35 cents